billpsomas/icir/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This code is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This dataset is licensed under the CC-BY-NC-SA License - see dataset's LICENSE file dor details.

 ## Acknowledgments